yegor256/blog/_posts/2015/jun/2015-06-29-simple-diagrams.md

 **Don't Use Colors**.
 Or let me put it this way: Don't abuse colors.
-And in order to avoid abusing them, you be better off staying away from colors in the first place.
+And in order to avoid abusing them, you are better off staying away from colors in the first place.
 If you need to use colors, there must be something wrong with your diagram.
 It's probably too complex; that's why you need to use colors.
 Simplify it by grouping elements.